 - Improving on-page elements

-Why Is SEO Important for Ecommerce Websites?
+Why Is SEO Important for Ecommerce Websites in 2026?

 Data shows that 93% of internet users start their research in search engines.
 So when you optimize your store for relevant keywords, more people can find your products and consequently buy from you.

-Moreover, 23% of overall orders in ecommerce come from search, which shows that SEO not only brings more visitors, but it also converts them.
 As for the other benefits, a well-executed SEO strategy can help store owners see:

 - Faster loading pages and smoother UX